AfifRifaie95/R---US-Weather-Pattern-Analysis/README.md

-# Meteorological Data Analysis using R
+# Meteorological Data Analysis in R

 It can also be termed as weather analysis.